Secrets to Not Paying Full Price

 The Takeaway

-Paying less for items can mean you’re a smart shopper; it just plain feels good to know you’re saving money off of retail prices.
+It pays to be a smart shopper.
+And, not only that, it just plain feels good to know you’re saving money off of retail prices.
 If you have a few tricks up your sleeve, you’ll know how to never pay full price for anything ever again.
 Whether it means using a browser extension when shopping online, taking advantage of cash back offers, or tapping your negotiation skills, there are many ways to make sure you get the best possible price tag whenever you buy.

 FAQ